tableau/custom-portal-sample/README.md

 1. Clone this repository (`custom-portal-sample`).
 2. From your terminal, go to the `custom-portal-js` directory and run `npm install`.
 3. Configure the sample (see below).
+4. Publish the included workbook ('ArtistFinder.twbx') to your Tableau Server.
+Use the same site you used in step 3.
-4. From the 'custom-portal-sample\custom-portal-js' folder, run 'npm run build'.
+5. From the 'custom-portal-sample\custom-portal-js' folder, run 'npm run build'.
 This will create a 'dist' directory which contains all the files needed for the web portal.

 # Configure the Sample